 Giving literally makes us feel good.
 The act of donating effectively contributes to transforming society, institutions and, above all, people for the better.
 The donation can be with money, time, talent, clothes, toys, food or whatever you want.
 It is an act of detachment, renunciation, surrender and love for others.

-Allied to this, the institution offered more than 28 thousand meals and 4 thousand lodgings to its guests, with transfers for consultations, exams and medical care.
+Allied to this, the institution offered its guests more than 28,000 meals and 4,000 accommodations, with transfers for consultations, exams and medical care.
 As a way to help with the nutrition of patients and their families, Casa Durval Paiva distributed around 2,000 complete food baskets.
 All this thanks to the donations received, financial or non-financial.

 In addition to the direct care provided to patients, the institution also values and thinks about the future of caregivers, through professional training courses, through the Casa dos Ofícios, where they learn a profession and can constitute a source of income for the entire family.
 In addition, all companions are entitled to consultations with the technical team during their stay at Casa Durval Paiva.

 As its social support component, Casa Durval Paiva has been promoting, for 23 years, Projeto Vida, which has already guaranteed access to safe and healthy housing for more than 230 families, with the renovation or construction of new homes.
 Contributing to the quality of life of children and adolescents undergoing treatment for cancer and chronic hematological diseases, as well as their families.